Andreas Cornelius: Bordeaux loan

 On 31 August 2018, hours before the closing of the 2018 summer transfer window, Cornelius joined Ligue 1 side FC Girondins de Bordeaux on loan for the season.
 The deal reportedly included an option for Bordeaux to sign him permanently for a fee between €7 and 8 million.

 Parma

 On 18 July 2019, Cornelius signed to Serie A club Parma a 2-years loan with an obligation to buy.
 On 20 October 2019, Cornelius came off the bench in the 11th to substitute the injured Roberto Inglese, and scored a hat trick in a 5–1 home win against Genoa within a span of eight minutes.
 Cornelius scored a second hat-trick again against Genoa later on in the season in a 4–1 away win.

 Trabzonspor

 On 8 August 2021, Cornelius joined Süper Lig side Trabzonspor in a permanent deal.
 On 30 April 2022, Trabzonspor were crowned Turkish league champions for the first time in 38 years, clinching the title with a 2–2 draw against Antalyaspor.

 Return to Copenhagen

 On deadline day, 31 August 2022, Cornelius returned to his former club F.C.
 Copenhagen for the third time, signing a deal until June 2027.

+On 20 September 2026, Cornelius scored the winning goal in a 1–0 derby victory over Brøndby IF, his first goal in a Danish Superliga derby.